-The average cost of a gallon of aviation fuel for our mainline and Express operations increased 28.1% from 2009 to 2010, and our total mainline and Express fuel expense increased \$700 million, or 28.3%, from 2009 to 2010.
-We estimate that a one cent per gallon increase in aviation fuel prices would result in a \$14 million increase in annual expense based on our 2011 forecasted mainline and Express fuel consumption.
+The average cost of a gallon of aviation fuel for our mainline and Express operations increased 38.2% from 2010 to 2011, and our total mainline and Express fuel expense increased \$1.28 billion, or 40.5%, from 2010 to 2011.
+We estimate that a one cent per gallon increase in aviation fuel prices would result in a \$15 million increase in annual expense based on our 2012 forecasted mainline and Express fuel consumption.

 Since the third quarter of 2008, we have not entered into any new transactions to hedge our fuel consumption, and we have not had any fuel hedging contracts outstanding since the third quarter of 2009.
-During 2009 and 2008, we recognized net losses of \$7 million and \$356 million, respectively, related to our fuel hedging program.

-The following table shows annual aircraft fuel consumption and costs for our mainline operations for 2008 through 2010 (gallons and aircraft fuel expense in millions):
+The following table shows annual aircraft fuel consumption and costs for our mainline operations for 2009 through 2011 (gallons and aircraft fuel expense in millions):

-Year Gallons per Gallon (1) Expense (1) Operating Expenses
+Year Gallons Average Price per Gallon (1) Aircraft Fuel Expense (1) Percentage of Total Operating Expenses

+2011 1,095 \$ 3.11 \$ 3,400 35.8%

-2010 1,073 \$ 2.24 \$ 2,403 28.6%
+2010 1,073 2.24 2,403 28.6%

 2009 1,069 1.74 1,863 23.8%

-2008 1,142 3.17 3,618 33.3%

 (1) Includes fuel taxes and excludes the impact of fuel hedges.
-The impact of fuel hedges is described in Part II, Item 7 under "US Airways Group's Results of Operations" and "US Airways' Results of Operations."
+The impact of fuel hedges for 2009 is described in Part II, Item 7 under "US Airways Group's Results of Operations" and "US Airways' Results of Operations."

 In addition, we incur fuel expenses related to our Express operations.
-Total fuel expenses for US Airways Group's wholly owned regional airlines and affiliate regional airlines operating under capacity purchase agreements as US Airways Express for the years ended December 31, 2010, 2009 and 2008 were \$769 million, \$609 million and \$1.14 billion, respectively.
+Total fuel expenses for US Airways Group's wholly owned regional airlines and affiliate regional airlines operating under capacity purchase agreements as US Airways Express for the years ended December 31, 2011, 2010 and 2009 were \$1.06 billion, \$769 million and \$609 million, respectively.

-Fuel prices have fluctuated substantially over the past several years and sharply in the last three years.
+Fuel prices have fluctuated substantially over the past several years.
 We cannot predict the future availability, price volatility or cost of aircraft fuel.
 Natural disasters, political disruptions or wars involving oil-producing countries, changes in fuel-related governmental policy, the strength of the U.S. dollar against foreign currencies, speculation in the energy futures markets, changes in aircraft fuel production capacity, environmental concerns and other unpredictable events may result in fuel supply shortages, additional fuel price volatility and cost increases in the future.
+See Part I, Item 1A, Risk Factors - "Our business is dependent on the price and availability of aircraft fuel.
+Continued periods of high volatility in fuel costs, increased fuel prices and significant disruptions in the supply of aircraft fuel could have a significant negative impact on our operating results and liquidity."